How The Google Bert Update Will Impact Your Site’s SEO

 Why The BERT Update is so Important For Google

 Surprisingly, Google reports that approximately 10% of all search queries are new.
 Meaning, 1 in 10 searches have never been conducted before.
-Also, the phrasing of search queries – perhaps due a lot to technologies such as voice search – are increasing becoming closer to real human-being communication.
+Also, the phrasing of search queries – perhaps due to a lot of technologies such as voice search – is increasing becoming closer to real human-being communication.

 Voice searches are growing fast, with statistics showing that they will encompass over 50% of all searches within a couple of years.